-The \JSNS experiment aims at a direct test of the LSND observation~\cite{cite:LSND} with improvements over the experimental technique.
+The \JSNS experiment aims to directy test the LSND observation~\cite{cite:LSND} with improvements of the experimental technique.
 Observing \Sterile oscillation using a $\mu$DAR neutrino source via inverse beta decay (IBD) reaction, \IBD, is the same experimental principle used by the LSND experiment~\cite{cite:LSND}.
-On the other hand, there are several improvements in the \JSNS experiment.
-In order to identify IBD events, a delayed coincidence between the positron signal (prompt signal: up to 53MeV) and neutron capture signal is used for selection.
+On the other hand, there are several improvements offered by the \JSNS experiment.
+In order to identify IBD events, a delayed coincidence between the positron signal (prompt signal: up to 53~MeV) and neutron capture signal is used for selection.
 Gd is used to identify neutron captures.
-After absorbing thermal neutrons, Gd generates gamma-rays with higher energy and shorter capture time (8~MeV, $\sim30~\mu$s) than hydrogen (2.2~MeV, $\sim 200~\mu$s).
-Therefore, backgrounds accidentally coincidence in the delayed signal region can be reduced by $\sim6$ times compared to the hydrogen capture used in the LSND experiment, due to the shorter capture time.
-In addition, the short pulsed beam enables us to set a timing window for the IBD prompt signal as 1.5 to 10~\micro~from the proton beam collision so that the neutrinos from pion and kaon decay and fast neutrons generated at the target can be rejected efficiently.
-However, the efficiency for the $\mu$DAR neutrinos can be kept at 62\% because of muon lifetime ($2.2~\mathrm{\mu s}$).
-Cosmogenic background is also reduced by a factor of $10^{-4}$.
+After capturing thermal neutrons, Gd generates gamma-rays with higher energies and shorter capture times (8~MeV, $\sim30~\mu$s) than hydrogen (2.2~MeV, $\sim 200~\mu$s).
+Therefore, backgrounds accidentally coincident in the delayed signal region can be reduced by $\sim 6$ times compared to the hydrogen capture used in the LSND experiment, due to the shorter capture time.
+In addition, the short-pulsed beam, 100 ns width double pulses in 600 ns interval in each spill, enables us to set a timing window for the IBD prompt signal as 1.5 to 10~\micro~from the proton beam collision so that the neutrinos from pion and kaon decay and fast neutrons generated at the target can be rejected efficiently.
+However, the efficiency for the $\mu$DAR neutrinos can be kept at 62\% because of the muon lifetime ($2.2~\mathrm{\mu s}$).
+The cosmogenic background is also reduced by a factor of $10^{-4}$.

 There are a number of correlated backgrounds to the IBD signal, characterized by a time-coincident prompt and delayed signal.
 The most concerning one is a cosmic-induced neutron whose prompt signal is made by a recoil proton and a delayed signal from the neutron capture on Gd after thermalization.
-Approxiamtely 99\% of this neutron background can be rejected by pulse shape discrimination (PSD) using the waveform shape difference between the prompt signal of IBD and neutron events.
-Detailed discussion about the signal detection principle and the background rejection technique can be found in~\cite{cite:proposal, cite:TDR}
+Approximately 99\% of this neutron background can be rejected by pulse shape discrimination (PSD) using the waveform shape difference between the prompt signal of IBD and neutron events.
+Detailed discussion about the signal detection principle and the background rejection technique can be found in~\cite{cite:proposal, cite:TDR}.

-\section{Commissioning run}
+\section{Commissioning Run}